Coronavirus pandemic 'amplifies press freedom threats'

 Alluding to accusations that Beijing concealed the initial extent of the outbreak, it said China “maintains its system of information hyper-control, whose negative effects for the entire world have been seen during the coronavirus public health crisis”.

-Europe has also not been immune — Hungary, under Prime Minister Viktor Orban, has passed a special law on false information which was a “completely disproportionate and coercive measure”.
+Europe has also not been immune — Hungary, under Prime Minister Viktor Orban, has passed a special law on false information which RSF called a “completely disproportionate and coercive measure”.

 While Norway topped the index for the fourth year in a row, Finland was again the runner-up.